vshenoyTT/sd-frontend/README.md

-Frontend for locally run SD demo on TT machines
+Frontend for interactive Stable Diffusion demo on TT Wormhole machines.

-streamlit run app.py
+To run, use the command 'streamlit run app.py'